• Archives

 Share on FacebookShare on Twitter

-Netflix reported $2.11 billion in revenue and $0.09 earnings per share for the quarter while pundits had expected the company to report about $2.11 billion in revenue and $0.03 earnings per share.
+In terms of financial growth, Netflix reported revenue figures of $2.11 billion for the quarter, with earnings per share standing at $0.09.
+Interestingly, these figures closely align with the predictions made by investors, who expected the company to report around $2.11 billion in revenue and $0.03 earnings per share.

 Related Posts: